abbbi/ssenv/README.md

-Safe env: Exit if environment variables known for be used as access tokens are set.
+Safe env: Exit if environment variables known to be used as access tokens are set.
+(a list of environment variables storing authentication tokens)